Regulation of the European Parliament and Council of 4 July 2012 on OTC derivatives, central counterparties and trade repositories (EMIR)

 2. As of January 2017 central clearing of standardised OTC derivative contracts was mandated as regards the interest rate swaps and CDS classes, which account for the vast majority of the activity in OTC derivatives to be cleared.

-Margin requirements for OTC derivative contracts that are not centrally cleared entered into force in January 2017 and will follow a gradual phase-in based on the internationally agreed implementation calendar (see here more details on collateral requirements under EMIR).
+Margin requirements for OTC derivative contracts that are not centrally cleared entered into force in January 2017 and follow a gradual phase-in based on the internationally agreed implementation calendar (see here more details on collateral requirements under EMIR).

 Article 2 of the Commission Delegated Regulation (EU) No 285/2014 of 13 February 2014 supplementing Regulation (EU) No 648/2012 of the European Parliament and of the Council with regard to regulatory technical standards on direct, substantial and foreseeable effect of contracts within the Union and to prevent the evasion of rules and obligations (stipulating rules with respect to guarantees issued by financial counterparties established in the European Union as well as the EU branches of the third-country entities) applies from 10 October 2014.